OSGeo/gdal/gdal/doc/source/drivers/vector/dgnv8.rst

 -  ColorIndex: The color index from the dgn palette.
 -  Weight: The drawing weight (thickness) for the element.
 -  Style: The style value for the element.
+-  ULink: User data linkage (multiple user data linkages may exist for each element).

 Driver capabilities
 -------------------